Endo International Plc (ENDP) Q3 2017 Results - Earnings Call Transcript

 Finally, Sterile Injectables were powered by the continued growth of Vasostrict, as well as the increasing uptake of Adrenalin.
 Sales of Vasostrict reached $106 million, a 15% increase versus prior year.
 Adrenalin continued its momentum, achieving sales of $25 million in the quarter, a 33% sequential increase.
 Based on our strong year-to-date performance, we continue to project full year Sterile Injectables revenue growth in the low to mid 20% range.

 Now before moving on to the next slide, I know there is some level of uncertainty in the financial community around the durability of Vasostrict.
-I want to tell you that I'm very pleased with our Vasostrict patent portfolio.
+I want to tell you that I am very pleased with our Vasostrict patent portfolio.
 We've succeeded in securing five Orange Book listed patents relating to Vasostrict, including three in the third quarter.
-And I'd note that we have not received a Paragraph IV notice letter with respect to any of those patents.
+And I note that we have not received a Paragraph IV notice letter with respect to any of those patents.

 Separately, while nobody can ever predict the outcome of litigation, I believe strongly in the merits of our pending lawsuits against QuVa and the FDA It is our firm intention to take whatever actions we consider necessary or appropriate to aggressively defend our Vasostrict product franchise and our intellectual property.